Weihai: Industrial Zone

 Weihai Export Processing Zone (EPZ) was set up by the approval of the State Council on 27 April 2000.
 Weihai EPZ is located in Weihai Economic & Technological Development Zone with programmed area of 2.6 km2.
 Weihai EPZ belongs to comprehensive export & processing zone.
 The EPZ is located 30 km from Weihai Airport, 3 km to Weihai Railway Station and 4 km from Weihai Harbor.
+As a new frontier of opening up to the outside world, the processing zone has focused on developing five major industries: electronic information industry, precision machinery manufacturing, biotechnology and pharmaceutical industry, new materials, and food processing industry.

 Weihai Torch Hi-Tech Science Park is a state-level development zone approved by the State Council in March 1991.
 Located in Weihai's northwest zone of culture, education and science, the Park has the total area of 111.9 km2, a coastline of 30.5 km and 150,000 residents.
 It is 3 km away from the city center, 4 km away from Weihai Port, 10 km away from Weihai Railway Station, 30 km away from Weihai Airport and 80 km away from Yantai Airport.

 Transportation

-Weihai Dashuibo Airport serves the city with regular service to Beijing, Shanghai, Guangzhou, Harbin domestically and the Korean cities of Seoul and Busan, as the fourth busiest airport in Shandong following Qingdao, Jinan and Yantai.
+Weihai Dashuipo International Airport serves the city with regular service to Beijing, Shanghai, Guangzhou, Harbin domestically and the South Korean airport of Seoul–Incheon, as the fourth busiest airport in Shandong following Qingdao, Jinan and Yantai.

 Qingdao–Rongcheng intercity railway offers the high-speed rail services directly to Shanghai Hongqiao, Beijing South, Jinan, Jimo North (Qingdao North soon) and Yantai, with five rail stations, Weihai, Weihai North, Wendeng, Wendeng East and Rongcheng.

+Weihai Station is a first-class station in Weihai City, Shandong Province, and also the terminal station of Taowei Railway.
+It receives and sends more than 3000 passengers every day.

 As for conventional rail services, The K8262 train depart every day at and 10:18 PM respectively for Jinan, the provincial capital, the K412 goes directly to Beijing at 8:54 PM, and the No. K1068 train leaves at 9:38 AM for Hankou, one of the three railway stations of Wuhan, Hubei.
 Internally, the city is served by more than 50 bus routes.